Bond yields creep higher as markets wait for Fed signals

 "I think the market seems to be veering towards a less dovish message from Powell than was the prevalent a couple of weeks ago," said Bank of New York Mellon senior strategist Neil Mellor.

-He still thought the Fed would cut by 25 basis points this month -- the first U.S. cut since the financial crisis -- but whether it keeps going was much less clear.
+He still thought the Fed would cut by 25 basis points this month -- the first U.S. cut since the financial crisis -- but whether it would keep going was much less clear.

 "The real interest is what happens thereafter," Mellor said.
 "If we are talking about a stronger dollar, then we have to bear in mind comments from President Donald Trump last week, who said, 'Well, perhaps we should start manipulating the dollar.'"